High-order nonuniform time-stepping and MBP-preserving linear schemes for the time-fractional Allen-Cahn equation: Stabilized - type ESAV schemes

 In cases that the auxiliary functional $ V(\cdot) $ satisfies the assumptions (\textbf{A1})--(\textbf{A3}) with $ K_{2} = 1 $, we can further improve the $L2$-$1_{\sigma}$-sESAV scheme by introducing a novel unbalanced stabilization term

-The imbalance, reflected by $ V^{n-\varsigma} \neq 1 $ for $ n \geq 1 $ generally, is beneficial for the preservation of MBP especially for large time step, see Remark \ref{rem:MBP} and Figures \ref{figEx6_1}--\ref{figEx6_2} in subsection \ref{subsub:unba}.
+The imbalance, reflected by $ V^{n-\varsigma} \neq 1 $ for $ n \geq 1 $ generally, is beneficial for the preservation of MBP especially for long-term simulations with a large time step, see Remark \ref{rem:MBP} and Figures \ref{figEx6_1}--\ref{figEx6_2} in Example \ref{subsub:unba}.
 Using the modified stabilization term \eqref{def:stab_term}, a novel unbalanced $L2$-$1_{\sigma}$-sESAV scheme is proposed as follows:

 \paragraph{ \bf Step 1} Let $\hat{\phi}^{0} = \phi^{0}$.
 For $ n = 1 $, first solve a predicted solution $ \hat{\phi}^{1} $ from the fully-implicit difference scheme \eqref{sch:L21_non_3}, then find $ \{ \phi^{1}, R^{1} \} \in \mathbb{V}_{h} \times \mathbb{R} $ by